PB Cycle 5

 Status of Winning PB5 Projects

 The $925,000 in FY20 capital funds for the six winning projects from the fifth PB cycle became available on July 1, 2019.
 The graphic below displays the status of each project.
-We'll continue to update this information as more work is completed.
+The Budget Office will continue to update this information as more work is completed.

 What is PB all about?